 You should set the proper expectation with the consumer for informational or promotional messages.
 If you are sending 5 texts a month, then disclosing “5/msg a month” on the ﬁrst interaction is a positive user experience.

+There are some types of messages that we can't allow on our platform, even if the the recipient gives approval.
 If a message sender is observed sending any of the below listed disallowed content, then an account review is performed.
 This review can result in the suspension of sending rights for a provisioned phone number; restriction of high-throughput access; suspension of provisioning rights for new phone numbers; and/or suspension of all network services.

 Message senders are expected to enforce restrictions on their own networks to prevent these types of content at the intake source.